irongut/CodeCoverageSummary/README.md

 # Code Coverage Summary

-A GitHub Action that reads Cobertura format code coverage files and outputs a text or markdown summary.
-Other Actions can then post the summary as a pull request comment, include it in release notes, etc.
+A GitHub Action that reads Cobertura format code coverage files from your test suite and outputs a text or markdown summary.
+This summary can then be posted as a Pull Request comment, included in Release Notes, etc by another action to give you an immediate insight into the health of your code without using a third-party site.

-Written for use with [Coverlet](https://github.com/coverlet-coverage/coverlet) and .Net but it should work with any tests that output coverage in Cobertura format.
+Code Coverage Summary was designed for use with [Coverlet](https://github.com/coverlet-coverage/coverlet) and .Net but it should work with any test framework that outputs coverage in Cobertura format.

 ## Inputs